lelkouss/power-outages-analysis/README.md

 ## Step 2: Data Cleaning and Exploratory Analysis
 - ### Data Cleaning:
 1. We first checked all of our columns that we intended on using during the analysis for NaN values.
-We found that OUTAGE.DURATION annd CUSTOMERS.AFFECTED both had columns that contained NaN values.
+We found that OUTAGE.DURATION and CUSTOMERS.AFFECTED both had columns that contained NaN values.
 2. We dropped any rows containing NaN values for the two columns identified as containing those values.
 3. We remaned columns to easier to use/read names.